rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 {{< /highlight >}}

 In the decoder function itself, we'll do a couple things.
 The part of the API response that we want is inside the `items` array.
-Each object in the `items` array contains a lot of data, but we only care about those 3 keys.
-What we need to do is tell Reason to look at the `items` field of the JSON and turn it into an `array` of our `repository` type.
+Each object in the `items` array contains a lot of data, but we only care about those 3 keys from our `repository` type.
+What we need to do is tell Reason to look at the `items` field of the JSON and turn it into a `list` of our `repository` type.

 However, if any of our fields inside of the `repository` record isn't converted correctly, we don't want to convert the data!
 Because of this we'll wrap our `repository` decoder inside a special `optional` wrapper.
 This basically says to return an [`option` type](https://reasonml.github.io/docs/en/null-undefined-option), so that we can have `Some(repository)` or `None` if the conversion was invalid.